pegasone/pegasone.github.io/index.md

 <h4>2020-10-26</h4>

 The data deletion/hiding trend continues.
 In today's OWID dataset, positive rate data for Netherlands is missing from Sep 21 onwards.
-Yesterday ACPO-14 was successfully computed for Netherlands, which means that positive data from at least 14 days ago was still available in that file.
+Yesterday ACPO-14 was successfully computed for Netherlands, which means that positive rate data from at least 14 days ago was still available in that file.